-The members of our audit committee are Messrs.
-Lavigne, McGuire, and Wehner.
-Mr. Lavigne is the chairperson of our audit committee and together with Mr. Wehner, are our audit committee financial experts, as that term is defined under the SEC rules implementing Section 407 of SOX, and both possess financial sophistication, as defined under the rules of NASDAQ.
-Our audit committee oversees our corporate accounting and financial reporting process and assists our Board of Directors in monitoring our financial systems.
+The members of our Audit Committee are Messrs.
+Lavigne and McGuire and Dr. Garofalo.
+In addition, Dr. Yaffe will join the Audit Committee effective May 1, 2022.
+Mr. Lavigne is the chairperson of our Audit Committee and is our Audit Committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002 (SOX), as he possesses financial sophistication, as defined under the rules of Nasdaq.
+Our Audit Committee oversees our corporate accounting and financial reporting process and assists our Board of Directors in monitoring our financial systems.
 The Company's management is responsible for preparing our financial statements, and the independent auditor is responsible for auditing and reviewing those financial statements.
-The audit committee is responsible for assisting the Board in overseeing the conduct of these activities by management and the independent auditor.
-Our audit committee also:
+The Audit Committee is responsible for assisting the Board in overseeing the conduct of these activities by management and the independent auditor.
+Our Audit Committee also:

-- selects and hires the independent registered public accounting firm to audit our financial statements; - helps to ensure and evaluate the independence, qualifications and performance of the independent registered public accounting firm, including review and evaluation of the lead partner of the independent auditor; - approves audit and non-audit services and fees; - reviews financial statements and discusses with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - prepares the audit committee report that the SEC requires to be included in our annual proxy statement; - reviews reports and communications from the independent registered public accounting firm; - · reviews the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - reviews our policies on risk assessment and risk management;
+- selects and hires the independent registered public accounting firm to audit our financial statements; - helps to ensure and evaluate the independence, qualifications and performance of the independent registered public accounting firm, including review and evaluation of the lead partner of the independent auditor; - approves audit and non-audit services and fees; - reviews financial statements and discusses with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - prepares the Audit Committee report that the SEC requires to be included in our annual proxy statement;

-- reviews and monitors conflicts of interest situations, and approves or prohibits any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - reviews related party transactions; and - establishes and oversees procedures for the receipt, retention, and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- · reviews reports and communications from the independent registered public accounting firm; - reviews the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - reviews our policies on risk assessment and risk management; - reviews and monitors conflicts of interest situations, and approves or prohibits any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - reviews related party transactions; and - establishes and oversees procedures for the receipt, retention, and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.

-Our audit committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of NASDAQ.
-A copy of the charter of our audit committee is available on our website at https://investors.alector.com.
-During the fiscal year ended December 31, 2020, our audit committee held four meetings.
+Our Audit Committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+A copy of the charter of our Audit Committee is available on our website at https://investors.alector.com.
+During the fiscal year ended December 31, 2021, our Audit Committee held six meetings.